MiskaVivolin/WorkoutTracker/README.md

 ## Installation

+Install with opening two terminals, one in the backend folder and one in the frontend folder and entering "npm i" in both.
+Then to start the application enter "npm start".

-Install with npm i in both the frontend and backend folders.
-Use with npm start in backend and frontend. frontend/node_modules/expo/AppEntry.js might need to be changed to:
+frontend/node_modules/expo/AppEntry.js might need to be changed to:
 ```
 import registerRootComponent from 'expo/build/launch/registerRootComponent';